zulip/zulip/docs/development/setup-advanced.md

    ```

 1. Run the following to install the Zulip development environment and
-   start it (click `Allow access` if you get popups for Windows Firewall
-   blocking some services)
+   start it.
+(If Windows Firewall creates popups to block services, simply click `Allow Access`.)

    ```bash
    # Start database, cache, and other services